ilios/user-guide/courses-and-sessions/courses/edit-course.md

 ## Course Summary Details

-Once the Course has been selected as shown above, the following Course-level attributes are available for modification.
+Once the Course has been selected as shown above, the following Course-level attributes are available for review and modification if the logged-in user has sufficient privileges to make course-level changes.
 The screen is shown below.
 Universal Locator is a helpful tracking field used for support issues that is not customizable; but the rest of the fields that can be modified are shown with arrows.

 **NOTE**: Course Summary Details refers to the higher level details above the "Show Details" button.
 Refer to [**Course Details**](https://iliosproject.gitbook.io/ilios-user-guide/courses-and-sessions/courses#screen-elements) for the lower level details that do require the click of "Show Details" to be shown.